 Other features of the watch are a compass, heart rate measurement and fatigue measurement (based on heart rate variation).
 You have a stopwatch and set set a variety of alarms from the phone application.
 You can also get notifications of emails and sms from the phone application.
 You can visualize graphs of steps and calories burned.

 The phone application gives more information about recorded activities and will upload new activities to a linked Strava account.
 The application requires quite a lot of permissions which you may not be happy to give.
-It is also pretty slow uploading activities to Strava, it takes at least 5 minutes, often longer.
-Sometimes it won’t link to the watch, requiring a phone or watch restart.
+It is also slow uploading activities to Strava, it takes at least 5 minutes, often longer and sometime never!
+On occasion it won’t link to the watch, requiring a phone or watch restart.
 You can get a better breakdown of steps and sleep time on the application.
 Overall the application isn’t brilliant but is typical of the apps supplied by Chinese manufacturers.
-It would be better if the data download and connection to Strava were done in a small app dedicated to the task, it could even merge heart rate data with a seperate app for visualization on the phone.
+It is also power hungry and difficult to disable due to it being linked to SMS and email alerts.
+It would be better if the data download and connection to Strava were done in a small app dedicated to the task, it could even merge heart rate data with a separate app for visualization on the phone. (note I've written my own app that does this so it is quite easy to do).